57: LOOKED FOR LARA; SETTLED FOR FALA

 The leaves of the myrtle were firm and rubbery, which made it difficult for me to stand upright on FDR’s gravesite.

 Finished with the photos of me on FDR’s gravesite, Tom picked me up and placed me back into the camera bag.
-At that moment, when I thought for sure he would simply carry me back to the pathway, my photographer turned around and said to the guy who was still standing nearby: “Hey, while your standing there, would you take my camera and get a picture of me standing out here?”
+At that moment, when I thought for sure he would simply carry me back to the pathway, my photographer turned around and said to the guy who was still standing nearby: “Hey, while you’re standing there, would you take my camera and get a picture of me standing out here?”
 The man seemed surprised by the request and replied: “No thank you.”
 Tom sarcastically fired back: “No. Thank YOU!”
 With that, I was carried back to the pathway and we headed towards the museum to catch up with Vicki.

 The two of us walked directly behind the man and woman as we made our way to FDR’s Presidential Museum.
 I thought for sure, had the four of us crossed paths with a NPS Ranger, the guy would’ve turned us in; but luckily that never happened.
 We also didn’t see my photographer’s wife outside of the museum either.
 I thought to myself that Vicki must be inside admiring all of the FDR artifacts and that we would catch up with her at some point inside.